coveo/ui-kit/packages/quantic/docs/adding-tests.md

 });
 ```

-**Tip** As soon as you create the test file, run `npm run e2e:watch` to see your tests run live as you write them.
+**Tip** As soon as you create the test file, run `pnpm run e2e:watch` to see your tests run live as you write them.
 Writing and debugging your tests is much more efficient this way.

 **Tip** When writing a test, use `describe.only(...)` or `it.only(...)` to focus only on the test at hand.